Lattice Paths and Pattern-Avoiding Uniquely Sorted Permutations: Conclusion

-Beyond this, the natural next step is to enumerate classes of the form $\mathcal U(\tau^{(1)},\tau^{(2)})$, where $\tau^{(1)}$ and $\tau^{(2)}$ both have length 4, for there has been a large deal of work devoted to counting general permutations avoiding two patterns of length four that could prove to be very useful \cite{c1, kitaev, linton}.
+Beyond this, the natural next step is to enumerate classes of the form $\mathcal U(\tau^{(1)},\tau^{(2)})$, where $\tau^{(1)}$ and $\tau^{(2)}$ both have length 4, for there is previous work devoted to counting general permutations avoiding two patterns of length four that could prove to be very useful; see \cite{c1, kitaev, linton}.
 Moreover, some of these classes have nice descriptions, such as the class of skew-merged permutations (which avoid 3412 and 2143) and the class of separable permutations (which avoid 2413 and 3142).